christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 In transformer architectures, each token position has a residual stream—a vector that carries forward information as the model processes each layer.
 We can think of the residual stream as the place where everything communicated from earlier layers are communicated to later layers.
-It captures everything the model has *thought* so far, so it will contain everything important going on in the model.
+It aggregates outputs from previous attention heads and MLPs—everything the model has *thought* so far.

 <br>